Ethan-Ferrara/COP2839-Week_1/README.md

 I'm sure you know about this though and don't really care, though just in case I figured I'd put up a README.

+P.S. there's no difference between EX_1-1 and FutureValue zip files and non-zip files, I didn't know if you wanted the zips or just the code so I did both.